EGI-Federation/documentation/content/en/users/aai/_index.md

-[contribute their services](../../providers/check-in) to the federation and to help scientific user communities take advantage of compute and storage solutions that could potentially span across multiple of these providers, a common Authentication and Autorization Infrastructure (AAI) is needed.
+[contribute their services](../../providers/check-in) to the federation and to help scientific user communities take advantage of compute and storage solutions that could potentially span across multiple of these providers, a common Authentication and Authorisation Infrastructure (AAI) is needed.